Net Zero Directorates

 The Scottish Government Net Zero Directorates are a group of Directorates of the Scottish Government.
-The group was created in July 2021, with Agriculture & Rural Economy, Marine Scotland, Energy & Climate Change, Environment & Forestry, Transport Scotland, Forestry and Land Scotland and Scottish Forestry moving from the Economy Directorates.
+The group was created in July 2021, with Agriculture & Rural Economy, Marine (formerly known as Marine Scotland), Energy & Climate Change, Environment & Forestry, Transport Scotland, Forestry and Land Scotland and Scottish Forestry moving from the Economy Directorates.

 The individual Directorates within the DG (Director-General) Net Zero family (the Net Zero Directorates) report to the Director-General, Roy Brannen.

 Ministers

 There is no direct relationship between Ministers and the Directorates.
-However, the activities of the Directorates include those under the purview of the Cabinet Secretary for Net Zero, Energy and Transport, Michael Matheson MSP, and the Cabinet Secretary for Rural Affairs and Islands, Mairi Gougeon MSP.
-They are supported in their work by the Minister for Environment, Biodiversity and Land Reform.
+However, the activities of the Directorates include those under the purview of the Cabinet Secretary for Net Zero and Energy, Mairi McAllan MSP, the Cabinet Secretary for Transport, Fiona Hyslop MSP and the Cabinet Secretary for Rural Affairs, Land Reform and Islands Mairi Gougeon MSP.
+They are supported in their work by the Minister for Climate Action Gillian Martin MSP and the Minister for Agriculture and Connectivity, Jim Fairlie MSP.